Content

 As Jiménez explains the backstory to his Fulbright research, “Medical devices, such as stents, have revolutionized treatment [of heart diseases].
 However, the sometimes-fatal complication of in-stent thrombosis, or blood-clot formation, can occur after stent placement due to delayed wound healing.
 A new approach to accelerate wound healing after stent deployment is critically needed to rapidly restore the endothelium [a thin layer of cells lining the blood vessels, heart, and lymphatic vessels] and decrease the risk of in-stent thrombosis.”

-The avant-garde Fulbright research of Jiménez promises to respond to this vital problem by understanding if pressure gradients can hinder or boost the speed of wound healing after stents are implanted.
+The innovative Fulbright research of Jiménez promises to respond to this vital problem by understanding if pressure gradients can hinder or boost the speed of wound healing after stents are implanted.
 As he says, “This project will test if pressure gradients generated by blood-vessel ligation affect endothelial-cell migration and wound healing, highlighting pressure gradients as an important variable to consider in implantable medical-device design.”

 As head of the Jiménez Lab, he says that “Our laboratory studies the interaction between fluid flow and biology by integrating fluid-dynamic engineering, cellular, and molecular biology.
 Body fluids or biofluids, such as blood, lymph, and cerebrospinal fluid, continuously interact with cells in the body eliciting biochemical and physical responses.
 Our research seeks to elucidate the fluid-flow characteristics and fluid-flow-dependent biomolecular pathways relevant in medicine.”